Dre Campbell Farm

 • The eggs can be distributed throughout the garden and in the greenhouse in batches over a season in mild, warm conditions.

-• The larvae are effective for quickly dealing with an infestation of pests.
+• The larvae are effective at quickly dealing with pest infestations.
 These are available for fast applications in gardens or greenhouses.

 • Adults (Chrysoperla rufilabris) can also be ordered; they are usually ready to produce eggs but may have limited use as pollinators.

-Once established, these additions can be encouraged and sustained to control pest infestations over a long period of time.
+Once established, these additions can be promoted and maintained to manage pest infestations in the long run.

 Takeaway